 The dorsal root contains the central processes of sensory neuronal cell bodies that are located in the dorsal root ganglion (DRG).
 The DRG is also called a spinal ganglion.
 The peripheral processes of these neurons are located in the spinal nerve, its rami, and their branches.
 These processes end at or form receptors.

 The ventral root contains motor fibers.
 Their neuronal cell bodies are found in the gray matter of the spinal cord: ventral horn if the axons innervate skeletal muscle; lateral horn if the axons supply smooth muscle, cardiac muscle, or glands.

 Somatic components of a spinal nerve.

 The dorsal and ventral roots join to form a short, mixed spinal nerve.
-Almost immediately after its formation, the spinal ...
+Almost immediately after its formation, the spinal nerve divides ...